khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

 It is about scope of Beans.
 The Spring framework has predefined the following scopes:

- - singleton (default)
+ - singleton (default) (different for each ApplicationContext, i.e., different xml bean configuration file)
  - prototype (instantiate new object every time getBean method is called)
- - request (available for)
+ - request (different for each request)
- - session ()
+ - session (different for each session)
- - global_session
+ - global_session (different for each session)

 ## Common issues

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTkzNTQ0NDIzLDU4ODE0MjA5NCwtMTAwNz
+eyJoaXN0b3J5IjpbMTIxNTg1OTExOSw1ODgxNDIwOTQsLTEwMD
-QzNjM5NSwtMTg2NTAzMTY0NCwtMTE5NjcxNDczNiwtODYwNTcw
+c0MzYzOTUsLTE4NjUwMzE2NDQsLTExOTY3MTQ3MzYsLTg2MDU3
-MDg3LDE0Njk3Mjc5MDhdfQ==
+MDA4NywxNDY5NzI3OTA4XX0=
 -->